Faculty of Education

 Skills Training Centre, Oakville (part of Sheridan College)

 The required introductory courses are only offered at the St. Catharines and Oakville campuses.
 All full-time students in the Research Pathway must take the introductory course in St. Catharines.
 There are fewer courses offered each term in Hamilton.

-Four Fields of Specialization
+Three Fields of Specialization

 A student's application must indicate a 1st and 2nd choice from:

 For more information on the Three Fields of Specialization, visit the Program Description page.

 - Course Pathway (9 courses + EDUC 5Q97)